Paralysis agitans; Shaking palsy

 Nerve cells use a brain chemical called dopamine to help control muscle movement.
 With Parkinson disease, the brain cells that make dopamine slowly die.
 Without dopamine, the cells that control movement can't send proper messages to the muscles.
 This makes it hard to control the muscles.
 Slowly, over time, this damage gets worse.
 No one knows exactly why these brain cells waste away.

 Parkinson disease most often develops after age 50.
 It is one of the most common nervous system problems in older adults.

 Symptoms may be mild at first.
 For instance, you may have a mild tremor or a slight feeling that one leg is stiff and dragging.
+Jaw tremor has also been an early sign of Parkinson disease.
 Symptoms may affect one or both sides of the body.

 General symptoms may include:

 Movement problems may include: